Mutations: MAPT P301S

 This widely used tauopathy model was developed at the University of Pennsylvania School of Medicine by Virginia Lee, John Trojanowski, and colleagues.
 As first reported in 2007 on a mixed background, PS19 mice develop neuronal loss and brain atrophy by eight months, principally in the hippocampus but spreading to other brain regions, including the neocortex and entorhinal cortex.
 They develop widespread neurofibrillary tangle-like inclusions in the neocortex, amygdala, hippocampus, brain stem, and spinal cord.
 Tangle pathology is accompanied by microgliosis and astrocytosis, but not amyloid plaques (Yoshiyama et al., 2007).

-Prior to the appearance of overt tau pathology by histological methods, the brains of these mice have been shown to display tau seeding activity.
+Prior to the appearance of overt tau pathology by histological methods, the brains of these mice were shown to display tau seeding activity.
 That is, tau aggregates present in brain homogenate can elicit further tau aggregation, presumably via a prion-like mechanism.
 Seeding activity was first detected at 1.5 months of age in these mice, indicating that proteopathic tau seeding is an early phenotype in this model (Holmes et al., 2014).

 Behaviorally, PS19 mice display signs of age-associated cognitive impairment, including selective deficits in spatial learning and memory ability in the Morris water maze (Takeuchi et al., 2011).
 Other age-associated behavioral abnormalities include clasping and limb retraction when lifted by the tail, followed by limb weakness.
 These motor deficits progress to paralysis at seven to 10 months, associated with a hunched-back posture and feeding difficulties.
 Approximately 80 percent mortality occurs by 12 months in the mixed-background mice, with median survival of about nine months (Yoshiyama et al., 2007).